The Bankrate promise

 5 most (and least) expensive origin cities for domestic airfare

-The cost you pay to fly out of a certain airport varies greatly across the country.
-This discrepancy in ticket prices can be chalked up to a difference in how many airlines serve that particular airport and overall demand for flights.
+Plane ticket prices vary greatly across the country; discrepancies that can be chalked up to a number of factors, including the difference in the number of airlines that serve that particular airport and overall demand for flights.
 It will likely cost you more to fly into a smaller airport with less foot traffic than one of the nation’s major airports.

 Top 5 most expensive airports